lvnilesh/i3config/README.md

 - [GTK3/4 theme](https://www.gnome-look.org/p/1687249)
 - [Visual Studio Code theme](https://draculatheme.com/visual-studio-code)

-- Please note, while these dotfiles were created for Ubuntu 22.04 LTS+, they will work on other distributions with a little modification.
+- Please note, while these dotfiles were created for Ubuntu 22.04 LTS+ and later modified for arch.
+They might work on other distributions with a little modification.

-- You will be required to modify the i3 configuration file in `~/.config/i3/config`, as well as the i3blocks configuration file in `~/.config/i3/i3blocks.conf` so that the directories point to your home directory rather than "mrbeebenson".
+- You will be required to modify the i3 configuration file in `~/.config/i3/config`, as well as the i3blocks configuration file in `~/.config/i3/i3blocks.conf` so that the directories point to your home directory rather than "cloudgenius".

 </div>